Alkarama’s vision, values, and principles present at the creation of the organisation have been refined and matured over the years.

 5.1.
 Guidelines and a Strategy are Set Up, Updated and Communicated

-- An annual (or even multi-year) strategy – based on the human rights situation in the various countries, as well as on the Foundation’s opportunities and mandate – is drawn up, approved and implemented.
+- An annual (or even multi-year) strategy – based on the human rights situation in the various countries, as well as on the Organisation’s opportunities and mandate – is drawn up, approved and implemented.
 Assessments are undertaken to assess the changing needs and demands, and the degree of success in achieving the goals we have set.

 - Resource management policies are defined, updated and communicated.